-Cost of the journey is \$4250 DBL / \$4850 SGL per person, based on double occupancy, from Belize City.
-Cost includes: all accommodations; all meals as stated in the itinerary (B,L,D); group airport transfers; incountry charter flights, ground transportation within Belize between two lodges; professional guide services; park, preserve, and other activity fees; lodge tips; and miscellaneous program expenses.
+Cost of the journey is \$4290 DBL / \$4940 SGL per person, based on double occupancy, from Belize City.
+Cost includes: all accommodations; all meals as stated in the itinerary (B,L,D); group airport transfers; in-country charter flights, ground transportation within Belize between two lodges; professional guide services; park, preserve, and other activity fees; lodge tips; and miscellaneous program expenses.

-Tour price does not include: roundtrip airfare to and from Belize City or items of a personal nature such as laundry, porterage, telephone charges, or alcoholic beverages, gratuities for maids or porters.
+Price does not include: roundtrip airfare to and from Belize City, items of a personal nature like laundry, porterage, telephone charges, or alcoholic beverages, gratuities for maids or porters.